fredfeng/CS162/homework/hw3/README.md

 >
 >  To fully automate this, we have written an `encode` function in OCaml in `lib/meta/meta.ml` that, given an `expr`, uses your `*_enc` definitions and outputs the encoding of the input expression.
 >
 >  Also, it can be hard to tell what an encoding actually represents.
-We previously wrote functions like `to_int` (to convert encoded booleans and encoded natural numbers into native integers) and `to_list` (to convert encoded lists and trees into native lists).
+We previously wrote functions like `dec_nat` (to convert encoded booleans and encoded natural numbers into native integers) and `dec_list` (to convert encoded lists into native lists).
 For this part, we have provided similar function in OCaml called `decode` to turn an encoded $\lambda$-calculus expression into the actual $\lambda$-calculus expression it represents.
 >
 >  Note that `encode` and `decode` both perform some normalization to ensure variable names are distinct.
 For example,
 >  ```ocaml